readytensor/rt_mini_rag/README.md

 ## Project Description

-This repository is an implementation of the re-usable text classifier model.
+This repository is an implementation of the re-usable Mini-RAG.
 It is implemented in flexible way so that it can be used with any documents dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The following are the requirements for using your data with this model:

 - The data must be in CSV format (it can be zipped).